-Respect is a very important part of the Filipino culture.
+Respect is a very important part of Filipino culture.
 We show respect to our elders, parents, grandparents, older siblings, relatives, friends, and teachers.
 Some examples of respect are:

 - Addressing elders with “po” at the end of sentences